-1. the standards, guidelines and policies for the administration of the DPD; and

-2. the prevention of neglect and abuse by its constables and the efficient discharge of duties and functions by DPD and its constables.
+- 1. the standards, guidelines and policies for the administration of the DPD; and - 2. the prevention of neglect and abuse by its constables and the efficient discharge of duties and functions by DPD and its constables.

-The Board recognizes the Police Act to be vague in terms of the authority of the Board to make "rules" versus "policies".71 In practice, the Board makes rules in the form of policies, applicable to its employees and the DPD, and consider the same enforceable after being filed with the Director of Police Services.72
+The Board recognizes the Police Act to be vague in terms of the authority of the Board to make "rules" versus "policies".71 In order for the Board's policies, applicable to its employees and the DPD, to be enforceable the following applies:72